J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 Small round cherry pepper with a good amount of heat, though said to lose

 about half its heat when cooked.
-Also called Baccio di Satana and Ciliegia
+Also called Baccio di Satana, Ciliegia Picante,

 PUMPKINS

-Cucurbita pepo.
-Large vines whose fruits, small or
+Large vines whose fruits, small or large, are

-large, are delicious, and are made into pies, stuffed, baked like winter squash,
+delicious, and are made into pies, stuffed, baked like winter squash, or pureed

-or pureed for soup.
-Carved and decorated, they play an important role in our
+for soup.
+Carved and decorated, they play an important role in our yearly

-yearly Halloween celebrations.
-The seeds are rich in oil and protein, and are
+Halloween celebrations.
+The seeds are rich in oil and protein, and are excellent

 Plant seeds in rich, well-manured soil when all danger of frost is past and